Dr Hyunah Cho

 Profile

 I am specialising in Music Therapy.
-My doctoral research is located at the intersection of music therapy, education, medical anthropology, and medical ethnomusicology.
+My research discipline is located at the intersection of music therapy, education, medical anthropology, and medical ethnomusicology.
 Drawing on a cross-disciplinary perspective, my doctoral project investigated how one’s culture worked on music therapy experiences.

 My philosophy of education is manaakitanga (the Māori expression of looking after people with love and compassion) and 조화 jo-hwa (the Korean term for weaving the people together), lastly, 상생 sangsaeng (the Korean word for 'win-win' as a mutual and interdependent life, that fosters a culture of collaboration rather than competition), therefore, must have a supportive educational environment where they can develop physically (taha tinana), mentally (taha hinengaro), socially (taha whānau), and spiritually (taha wairua).